 It may seem a little scary to go to a hospital, but doctors, nurses, and other hospital workers are there to help people who are sick or hurt feel better.
 Read on to find out what happens inside a hospital.

 Sometimes, your doctor decides you need to be admitted to the hospital (that means you will stay overnight).
 He or she either needs to find out about something going on inside your body or has decided you need special medicine, surgery, or other treatment for a health problem.
-Your doctor will call the hospital to tell the staff that you're coming, and you will go to the admissions office to check in.
+Your doctor will call the hospital to tell the staff that you're coming, and you will go to the admissions desk to check in.